Les Misérables (musical): West End (1985)

 The English-language version, with lyrics by Herbert Kretzmer and additional material by James Fenton, was substantially expanded and reworked from a literal translation by Siobhan Bracke of the original Paris version, in particular adding a prologue to tell Jean Valjean's background story.
 Kretzmer's lyrics are not a direct translation of the French, a term that Kretzmer refused to use.
 A third of the English lyrics were a rough translation, another third were adapted from the French lyrics and the final third consisted of new material.
-The majority is performed in recitative style; the vocalists use natural speech, not musical metrics.
+The majority is performed in recitative style; the vocalists use natural speech rather than strict musical metrics.

 The first production in English, produced by Cameron Mackintosh and adapted and directed by Trevor Nunn and John Caird, played in preview performances beginning on 28 September 1985 and formally opened on 8 October 1985 at the Barbican Centre, London.
 It was billed in the programme as "The Royal Shakespeare Company presentation of the RSC/Cameron Mackintosh production".
 The set was designed by John Napier, costumes by Andreane Neofitou and lighting by David Hersey.
 Musical supervision and orchestrations were by John Cameron, who had been involved with the show since Boublil and Schönberg hired him to orchestrate the original French concept album.
 Musical staging was by Kate Flatt with musical direction by Martin Koch.

 The original London cast included Colm Wilkinson as Jean Valjean, Roger Allam as Javert, Ken Caswell as the Bishop of Digne, Patti LuPone as Fantine, Zoë Hart, Justine McIntyre, Jayne O'Mahony and Joanne Woodcock as Young Cosette, Danielle Akers, Gillian Brander and Juliette Caton as Young Éponine, Susan Jane Tanner as Madame Thénardier, Alun Armstrong as Thénardier, Frances Ruffelle as Éponine, Rebecca Caine as Cosette, Michael Ball as Marius, David Burt as Enjolras, Clive Carter as Grantaire/Bamatabois, with Ian Tucker, Oliver Spencer and Liza Hayden sharing the role of Gavroche.

-On 4 December 1985, the show transferred to the Palace Theatre, London and moved again on 3 April 2004, to the smaller Queen's Theatre, now called the Sondheim Theatre, with some revisions of staging.
-The show celebrated its 10,000th performance on 5 January 2010, and its 30th anniversary in October 2015.
+On 4 December 1985, the show transferred to the Palace Theatre in the West End and moved again on 3 April 2004, to the smaller Queen's Theatre, now called the Sondheim Theatre, with some staging revisions.
+The show played its 10,000th performance on 5 January 2010, and celebrated its 30th anniversary in October 2015.
 The co-production has generated valuable income for the Royal Shakespeare Company.

 The show closed temporarily at the Queen's Theatre on 13 July 2019 to allow for theatre refurbishments, while Les Misérables: The Staged Concert was performed at the adjacent Gielgud Theatre for a four-month run.